abhi-11nav/abhi-11nav/README.md

 ### Hi there 👋

 ## ABOUT
 I am Abhinav Reddy Mandli, a computer science major with intrests in the field of Aritifcial intelligence.
-I love

 <!--
 **abhi-11nav/abhi-11nav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.